kapouer/express-dom/README.md

 ## Compatibility with caching proxies

-express-dom currently uses `Vary: Sec-Purpose` response header, so all proxies should be okay with that.
+express-dom currently uses `Sec-Purpose` request header, and set `Vary: Sec-Purpose` response headers, so all proxies should be okay with that.

 ## Logs